Changes to the way you order repeat prescriptions

 Many Sunderland residents have a ‘repeat prescription’ meaning that they can regularly receive certain medication without having to see their doctor each time.
 Some people order these repeat prescriptions themselves.
 Others choose to use a pharmacy or dispensing company to order medicines on their behalf.

-Depending on how you request your medicines, the way that it works for you may be about to change.
+Depending on how you request your medicines, the way that it works for you may have changed.

-Pharmacies will not be able to order repeat prescriptions on your behalf of patients registered with practices in Sunderland.
+Pharmacies are no longer able to order repeat prescriptions on your behalf.

 Under the old system, some patients built up a stock of unused medicines.
 For example:-